The Right Size Hot Propane Water Heater Will Mean More Efficiency

 Step Two: Review Common Tank Sizes

 Figuring out how much hot water you usually use will help you be more confident in your choice.
-Even if you don’t work through the math around first hour ratings and peak usage, though, you can still make a rough estimate of your needs.
+Even if you don’t work through the math around first-hour ratings and peak usage, though, you can still make a rough estimate of your needs.

 Propane hot water heaters each have a certain gas capacity.
 Common sizes are: